Back

 The micro-tax system is automatically assigned when the micro-enterprise is registered.
 Unlike other types of status, it is not possible to deduct expenses or equipment purchases from sales.
 In return, the tax authorities grant a flat-rate allowance, which varies according to the nature of the activity, to cover professional expenses.
 It should be noted that it is possible to opt out of the micro-enterprise tax regime, in particular to deduct actual expenses.
 In this case, it's a matter of deciding what is most advantageous.

-The micro-tax regime for auto-entreprises has two main profit categories: BIC and BNC.
+The micro-business tax regime covers two main categories of profit: BIC and BNC.
 A distinction is also made between sales activities and the provision of services.
 The flat-rate allowance rates are as follows:

 • In industrial and commercial profits (BIC), 71% of sales are deducted for sales activities.